-The last of the initial A1 order, Engine Order No. 382, No. 60123 was the tenth class member built at Doncaster.
+The last of the initial A1 order, Engine Order No. 382, No. 60123 was the tenth member of the class to be built at Doncaster.
 Its works number was 2040.
 With Darlington-built No. 60142 also entering service on 10th February 1949, they were the 22nd and 23rd A1s to come into traffic.
 Of note is that No. 60123 was the first A1 to be shedded at Doncaster.
 Livery of this plain-chimneyed Pacific was the customary apple green with black and white lining and the nationalised railway’s name carried on the tender in white block capitals.
 The first working recorded was a down passenger train into Newcastle then a visit to Gateshead shed, both on 16th June.
-After only ten months in its original livery, a repaint into BR express blue was made in December.
+No. 60123 was probably one of the first Peppercorn A1s to be involved in a serious accident; whilst working a fast goods train on the Lincoln avoiding line the locomotive ran into the back of a slow moving goods train near Coulsdon Road and was derailed, ending up on its side on the embankment.
+The likely date is the 29th October and since the accident only involved goods, rather than passenger trains, no official record seems to have been made.
+No-one was seriously injured, although the guard of the slow goods was treated in hospital having survived the demolition of his van and its subsequent destruction by fire!
+After only ten months in its original livery, No. 60123 was delivered to Doncaster on November 7th for what was recorded as a ‘light casual repair’ (!) followed by repainting into BR express blue before its release in December.
 This was the fifth of the 39 A1s delivered new in green to be repainted.
 A transfer to Grantham shed on 19th March 1950 kept its area of operations on the English section of the East Coast Main Line; No. 60123 was seen at Newcastle on March 25th and at Darlington on 23rd April.

 No. 60123 H.A.Ivatt on the down ‘West Riding’ at Potters Bar on 21st May 1955 – Robin Gibson